chadali/CapitalOneSummit/README.md

 Website live - [HERE](https://capitalonesummitsubmission.pw)

+## Summary

+This website was creating using Flask for the Jan 2018 Capital One Summit.

+Hosted on a AWS EC2 Instance with Gunicorn, Nginx, Redis, Gevent, Supervisor, and LetsEncrypt for SSL.

+Pandas (python library) was used to process CSV data.
+Real-time processing was achieved by using Celery to run Python code in the background and using websockets to update the HTML.

 ## Abstract

 The requirements of the challenge were to

 1. **Visualize the data**: Graph some (any 3) interesting metrics, maps, or trends from the dataset.
+   * Pandas had a plotting feature I wanted to implement.
+I allowed the user to choose which column they wanted to process, then using Websockets and Celery, Base64 data of a MatLibPlot (processed data graphed) is returned to the browser to be displayed.
-2. **Price estimation**: Given the geo-location (latitude and longitude) of a new property, estimate the weekly average income the homeowner can make with Airbnb.
-3. **Bookings optimization**: Given the geo-location (latitude and longitude) of a property, what is the ideal price per night that will yield maximum bookings or revenue?
+2. **Price estimation / Optimization**: Given the geo-location (latitude and longitude) of a new property, estimate the weekly average income the homeowner can make with Airbnb.
+What is the ideal price per night that will yield maximum bookings or revenue?
+   * I implemented Google Maps to allow the user to choose the geo-location.
+I again use Celery to calculate which neighbourhood is closest to the specific marker using the GeoPy library.
+In addition, I process the average price and sizes of houses in that neighbourhood as data returned to the user.
-4. **Optionally:**
+3. **Optionally:**
    * **Animate**: Add an animation to your visualization.
+     * Parallax, Bootstrap, JQuery
-   * **Investment**: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
-When will I break even?
+   * ~~**Investment**: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
+When will I break even?~~
    * **Popularity**: Can you identify the neighborhood that averages the most positive reviews?

-## Summary

-I created this website using Flask as the backend.
-The site can reflect new data in real-time because there are no static calculations or values.
-To achieve this I am running processing functions (which can be time consuming) asynchronous using Celery, and sending the user data using websockets.
-The site is hosted on a AWS EC2 Instance with Gunicorn, Nginx, and LetsEncrypt for SSL.
-Gevent, Redis, and Supervisor were necessary to run Celery and Flask-SocketIo.
-My weakness is lack of experience with data structures and algorithms, this project was a good introduction to simple data processing.
-A lot of time was spent just learning the basics of Pandas (data processing tool), but as a result next time I'll be able to jump right into more complex functionality.
+     * BONUS button at the very bottom right of webpage.
+This was a simple average calculation with Pandas.

 ## Key Files